-The Nominating and Corporate Governance Committee (the "Nominating Committee") has a written charter, which can be found under "Corporate Governance-Charters & Policies" on the Investor Relations page of our website at https://investor.dxl.com.
-The Nominating Committee was established to perform functions related to governance of our Company, including, but not limited to, planning for the succession of our CEO and such other officers as the Nominating Committee shall determine from time to time, recommending to the Board individuals to stand for election as directors, overseeing and recommending the selection and composition of committees of the Board, and developing and recommending to the Board a set of corporate governance principles applicable to our Company.
-The Nominating Committee has the authority to retain independent advisors, with all fees and expenses to be paid by the Company.
-The current members of the Nominating Committee are Messrs.
+The Nominating and Corporate Governance Committee (the "Nominating Committee") has a written charter, which can be found under "Corporate Governance- Charters & Policies" on the Investor Relations page of our website at https://investor.dxl.com.
+The Nominating Committee was established to perform functions related to governance of our Company, including, but not limited to, planning for the succession of our CEO and such other officers as the Nominating Committee shall determine from time to time, recommending to the Board individuals to stand for election as directors, overseeing and recommending the selection and composition of committee has the authority to retain independent advisors, with all fees and expenses to be paid by the Company.
+The Nominating Committee are Messrs.
 Presser and Boyle and Ms. Ross, each of whom is "independent" under the rules of Nasdaq.
-The Nominating Committee met formally nine times during fiscal 2018.
+The Nominating Committee met five times during fiscal 2019.